dogweather/forkful/content/en/swift/files-and-io/creating-a-temporary-file.md

 lastmod: '2024-03-13T22:45:00.413252-06:00'
 model: gpt-4-1106-preview
 summary: "Creating a temporary file is making a short-lived file for storing data\
-  \ that\u2019s not needed long-term.
-Programmers do this to handle data that\u2019\
+  \ that\u2019s not needed long-term."
-  s only\u2026"
 title: Creating a temporary file
 weight: 21
 ---